jutziw/mitochondrial_division/README.md

 # Mitochondrial Division
-A collection of codes used for image analysis of the following manuscript: XXX
+A collection of codes used for image analysis of the manuscript Kleele et al. 2021

 ## ApoptosisFluo.ijm